Data centres: Hyperscale and digitally transformed

 The company says more than 60% of enterprise IT organisations are committing to multicloud architectures by 2018 on the back of market drivers such as digital transformation, as-a-service models and requirements for operational efficiency, including greater use of automation.

 “In addition, we are seeing a shift in the ownership model,” says IDC research director Annemarie Kikos.

-“Enterprises are building fewer data centres and are relying on service providers to provide data centre services from their newly built facilities.”
+“Enterprises are building fewer data centers and are relying on service providers to provide data center services from their newly built facilities.”

 IDC says it expects the traditional IT on-premise market to reduced by 50% in 2020, with enterprises instead looking to private cloud on/off premises, as well as public cloud off premises.

 “Digital disruption is real in that 75% of top 500 S&P companies will be replaced by 2027 unless they become digitally astute and increase DX spending throughout their organisation,” Kikos says.

 She says this applies especially in the data center, where IDC is forecasting 29% of the global DX spend will go.